iVP-GmbH/iVP-gitbook/home/ivp-planning/advanced-tools/the-room-tool.md

 ## Room customization:

-Rooms can be customized in various ways via the room tab of the [path panel](../user-interface/path-panel.md).
+Rooms can be customized in various ways via the room tab of the [properties](../user-interface/the-info-panel.md).
 Options are:

 * Wall visibility, material and dimensions
 * Window visibility, dimensions, spacing and offset